Who We Are

 Our lead drug candidate program is PBI-4050, an orally active lead drug candidate with excellent safety and efficacy profiles demonstrated in a large number of animal models of fibrosis affecting different organs, including the lung, liver, heart, kidney, and pancreas.
 The effects of PBI-4050 demonstrated in animal models have been replicated in Phase 2 studies in IPF, in metabolic syndrome with type 2 diabetes and in Alström syndrome.
 PBI-4050 is entering pivotal placebo-controlled phase 3 clinical trials for the treatment of IPF and has already started placebo-controlled phase 2 trials in metabolic syndrome and type 2 diabetes patients.

 The findings of our groundbreaking studies have been presented and published at a number of international conferences.
-PBI-4050 has been granted:
+Our research and development products have been granted:

-- Promising Innovative Medicine (PIM) designation by the United Kingdom (UK) Medicines and Healthcare Products Regulatory Agency (MHRA) for both Alström syndrome and as an add-on treatment to nintedanib in patients with Idiopathic Pulmonary Fibrosis (IPF).
+- Promising Innovative Medicine (PIM) Designations granted by the UK Medicines and Healthcare Products Regulatory Agency (MHRA) for PBI-4050 for the treatment of Alström syndrome and IPF.

 Plasma-Derived Protein Therapeutics